 These two patient men spent time explaining the hydraulic system to us.

 We hired a driver to see Choqa Zanbil Ziggurat.
 The Ziggurat temple is pyramid shaped with tiers and was built in 13th century BC.
-It is amazing not only for its red brick structure, but because it was ‘lost’ for 2500 years until 1935 when it was accidentally discovered.
+Few ziggurats are seen outside Sumer (today’s Southern Iraq), so we were rapt to visit this one.
+It’s amazing not only for its red brick structure, but because it was ‘lost’ for 2500 years until 1935 when it was accidentally discovered.
 It is in excellent condition; the bricks look new.
 There’s still more work to do though to restore it to its original shape.

 Spied these camels near the Ziggurat.